factor/factor/reference/sqlite-3534-completion-20260908/HEADER-AUDIT.md

 ## Fail then pass

-The baseline is `c40418fff8:basis/db/sqlite/ffi/ffi.factor`.
-The audit records SHA-256 hashes of both binding snapshots and of the official header.
+The baseline is `c40418fff8:basis/db/sqlite/ffi/ffi.factor`, retained as `baseline-ffi.factor` so history rebases do not invalidate reproduction.
+The audit records
+SHA-256 hashes of both binding snapshots and of the official header.

 | Check | Baseline | Expanded binding |